mohamedyd/awesome_resources/README.md

 ## Learning Platforms

+* [PyData](https://www.youtube.com/@PyDataTV/about): PyData provides a forum for the international community of users and developers of data analysis tools to share ideas and learn from each other.
+The global PyData network promotes discussion of best practices, new approaches, and emerging technologies for data management, processing, analytics, and visualization.
+PyData communities approach data science using many languages, including (but not limited to) Python, Julia, and R.

 * [Data-Science-Educational-Resoruces, Youssef Hosni](https://github.com/youssefHosni/Data-Science-Educational-Resoruces): The repository covers all the data science theoretical and practical skills, e.g., data collection, data prepration, computer vision, MLOps, etc.

 * [Exploring the art of AI one concept at a time, Aman Chadha](https://aman.ai/): The website covers Distilled AI (courses), Research, Primers, coding, and recommendation lists.